Last Updated on May 29, 2024 by Soumya

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Lisbon is one of the oldest cities of Europe.
+Lisbon is one of the oldest cities in Europe.

 Yes, you heard me right.
 Lisbon is one of the oldest cities in Europe.